Koku-Stacks/contracts/README.md

     npm run gas-cost
     # then paste the results in gas-cost report under batch-position-maintenance calls into [report.ipynb](report.ipynb) and see charts of the report.

-### btc price

-Its base invocation command is `npm run btc-price`.
-One optional parameter can be passed, namely `--service`.

-When the base command is invoked, exactly one price update is performed.
-When the optional parameter `--service` is passed, one price update is performed every minute until the command is exited with C-c.

-    # general usage: performs exactly one price update
-    npm run btc-price
-    # run as a service: performs one price update every minute
-    npm run btc-price -- --service

 ### keys generation

 Its base invocation command is `npm run generate-key`.
 It does not accept any parameters.